rintr-suzuki/WIN2PhaseNet/docs/README-prediction.md

 # WIN2PhaseNet
-# Detail usage for PhaseNet prediction
+Detailed usage for PhaseNet prediction

 ## What is the output?
 ### `cont` mode (For PhaseNet prediction)